chrishaland/camunda-external-task/README.md

 ## Development

 Start by downloading and installing [Camunda Platform Run](https://camunda.com/download/) and [Camunda Modeler](https://camunda.com/download/modeler/).
-Upload the [BPMN](https://www.bpmn.org/) models in `./Tests.IntegrationTests/Models/` to your instance of `Camunda Platform Run` using `Camunda Modeler`.
+Upload the [BPMN](https://www.bpmn.org/) models in `./Samples/Models/` to your instance of `Camunda Platform Run` using `Camunda Modeler`.

-The `Tests.IntegrationTests` project is an application for testing the External Task library from this project.
+The `Samples` project is a sample application for testing the External Task library from this project.
 It is configured to connect to the default configuration for `Camunda Platform Run`.

 Run the application and start a new process instance for the `Pyramids as landing platforms theory` process definition, using the `Camunda Tasklist`.
 You'll see the application executing the external tasks defined in the process definition.